 The Color Drumming printable contains lines of “rhythm-only” music with colored note heads.

-If a note head is RED, the student should tap the rhythmic value with the pencil in her right hand.
-If a note head is BLUE, the student should tap the rhythmic value with the pencil in her left hand.
-If a note head is black, the student should tap the rhythmic value with both pencils.
+If a note head is RED, the student should tap the rhythmic value with the pencil in her right hand, if a note head is BLUE, the student should tap the rhythmic value with the pencil in her left hand, and if a note head is black, the student should tap the rhythmic value with both pencils.

 To download today’s Color Drumming printable, click on the image below.
 And don’t forget to check out WunderKeys Elementary Piano Lesson Book 2A.